-The primary exposure of interest is Pfizer-BioNTech COVID-19 Vaccine.
-Receipt of Pfizer-BioNTech COVID-19 Vaccine will be identified in data from claims and electronic health records (where available, as not all data research partners will have access to electronic health records) via procedure codes (Table 8) or pharmacy dispensing codes, which will be specified in the SAP.
+The primary exposure of interest is Pfizer-BioNTech original monovalent COVID-19 Vaccine.
+Receipt of Pfizer-BioNTech original monovalent COVID-19 Vaccine will be identified in data from claims and electronic health records (where available, as not all data research partners will have access to electronic health records) via procedure codes or pharmacy dispensing codes, which will be specified in the SAP.
 Although vaccine administration codes distinguish between dose number (e.g., first, second, third, booster dose), it is anticipated that most vaccinations will be identified with codes that do not provide information on dose number.
 If feasible (to be determined during the monitoring phase of the study), dose number will be assigned based on vaccine administration codes.
-Otherwise, dose number will be assigned based on the ordinal number of the vaccinations (ie, first, second, or third) recorded in the data sources, which would require that individuals be enrolled from the time of authorization of Pfizer-BioNTech COVID-19 Vaccine.
+Otherwise, dose number will be assigned based on the ordinal number of the vaccinations (i.e., first, second, or third) recorded in the data sources, which would require that individuals be enrolled from the time of authorization of Pfizer-BioNTech original monovalent COVID-19 Vaccine.
 Where existing linkages with immunization registries are available for use in research studies within the appropriate participating research databases, immunization registry data will be combined with data from claims and electronic health records to identify vaccine exposures.

 Receipt of other COVID-19 vaccines available in the US will be identified in a similar manner.
-The vaccines in Table 8 are those that have received authorization in the US as of the time of writing of this protocol.
-Other COVID-19 vaccines that are authorized during the study period will be added, as needed.
+COVID-19 vaccines available during the study period and codes will be documented in the SAP.
 Rules to handle de-duplication of codes and/or implausible spacing of doses (e.g., 2 codes for COVID-19 vaccine within 2 days) will be described in the SAP.